yamchips/issue-tracker/Learning-notes.md

 To validate it, we add {log:['query']} in client.ts file and restart the server.
 Refresh one issue detail page, we only see one query to get the issue.

+### Add an example env file

+Add an example env file to indicate what environment key our app needs.

 ## Further work

 1. Update the status of an issue in edit issue page